Andretti curse: Indianapolis 500

 With only 2 minutes left in the day, Kenny Bräck crashed in turn one, and the yellow light came one.
 Mario entered turn one at full speed, and struck debris on the track from Bräck's car.
 The object, identified by most as the rear wing, forced the nose of Mario's car to become airborne, and the car went into a rapid double reverse somersault at speeds exceeding 200 miles per hour.
 Television footage from the WTHR helicopter-cam showed that the car clipped the top of the debris fence, and was nearly high enough to go over it.
 The car fell back to the ground, slowed by its mid-air tumble, and slid to a stop.
 Luckily, the car landed right side up and Andretti walked away from the crash with very minor injuries.

 Mario initially shrugged off the accident and still contemplated returning to qualify the car in May.
 A day later, however, he reconsidered, and has not climbed back into a race car in a competitive setting.
 This was Mario's last significant on-track activity at Indianapolis to date, aside from driving the IndyCar two-seater exhibition car.

-From 1911-1968, the 2nd starting position statistically produced the most race winners (nine total), more than even the pole position (which had produced only seven at that time).
+From 1911 to 1968, the 2nd starting position statistically produced the most race winners (nine total), more than even the pole position (which had produced only seven at that time).
 In his lone 1969 victory, Mario drove car #2, from the 2nd starting position.
 It was the tenth time a driver had won the Indianapolis 500 from the 2nd starting position.
 It would take until the end of the twentieth century for another driver win from the 2nd starting position.
 In fact, few cars even managed to finish the race from the 2nd starting position during that period.
 As of 2018, only one driver (Juan Pablo Montoya in 2000) has won from the second starting position since Andretti did so in 1969.